atdance/moviesrental/README.md

 - Logged input validation failures.
 - Strong typing: incoming data is strogly typed as quickly as possible.

 ## How to run if you fork from Github
-Application is in a jar file in the target folder of the attached zipped file.

 - compile with
 <br> mvn package
 - Start the application on the localhost at the port 8080 with: